 Thus, for each insult, there is a sequential move from the inner to the outer shells.
-Now this is rather like the progressing evolutionary steps that formed the mammalian morphostatic system.
+Now this is rather like the evolutionary steps that formed the mammalian morphostatic system.
 Remember that ontogeny tends to shadow phylogeny.
-Though not an absolute rule it gives us glaringly obvious clues.
 So, is the gradual aging of the 'immune system' the stochastic accumulation of all possible responses to various mess-making insults through these shells?
 For some insults, the move to the outer shells is early and for others it is late.
 Could this, superimposed by the gradual genetic divergence of the zygote-derived colony, be the source of the immune changes observed as mammals age?